cocobaltblau/resources/papers/README.md

-# resources
-edu use only
+# for shorter reads and excerpts